 NFL rumors: Jets told Derek Carr he has first-ballot Hall of Fame potential

-Report: Jets told Derek Carr he has first-ballot HOF potential originally appeared on NBC Sports Boston
+Report: Jets told Derek Carr he has first-ballot HOF potential originally appeared on NBC Sports Chicago

 When thinking of active NFL quarterbacks with first-ballot Hall of Fame potential, does Derek Carr come to mind?